Create a custom job search for you and your partner, set up email alerts when new opportunities are posted, and upload your job application materials.

 Here are a few steps to help you get started with your dual career search:

-- Dual Career Job Search: Using HERC’s dual career search tool, you can find jobs that meet both you and your partner’s job search criteria.
+- Find jobs that meet both you and your partner’s job search criteria using HERC’s Dual Career Job Search tool.
 You can also select the distance between jobs.

-- Institutions with Dual Career Programs: Learn about institutions with dual career campus programs so you can find which ones best support your unique situation.
+- Learn about institutions with dual career campus programs so you can find which ones best support your unique situation.